Alxmrphi/Icelandic/index.md

         0.02684882,  0.00160751], dtype=float32)
 ```
 As you can see, it literally just is a bunch of (250) numbers.
-We can also compare the similarity between two word vectors:

 It is also possible to perform linear algebra on the word vectors to explore semantic relationships.
 This was a huge discovery that came as a surprise to many people.
 Even only 4-5 years ago, when Mikolov had written the Word2Vec algorithm, his supervisor did not believe it was possible until he was taken to the computer and shown many examples.